ICI3D/DAIDD/preparation/index.md

 <div class="col-lg-10">
 {% highlight r %}

-install.packages('devtools') # if not already installed
+install.packages('remotes') # if not already installed
-devtools::install_github('ICI3D/ici3d-pkg') # DO NOT DO THIS IF YOU NEED TO UPDATE R VERSION (see above)
+remotes::install_github('ICI3D/ici3d-pkg') # DO NOT DO THIS IF YOU NEED TO UPDATE R VERSION (see above)

 {% endhighlight %}
 </div>